Kōji Wada: Death

-On October 4, 2011, Wada announced via his blog that he was putting his career on hold in order to deal with a sudden metastasized cancer which had previously seen treatment in 2003.
+On October 4, 2011, Wada announced via his blog that he was putting his career on hold to deal with a sudden metastasized cancer, which was previously treated in 2003.

 On April 3, 2016, Wada died suddenly from complications related to nasopharynx cancer.
 His last single, "Seven〜tri.
-Version〜", was released only five days prior to his death.
+Version〜", was released five days prior to his death.

 Tribute

-A CD tribute for Kōji Wada was released in Japan on July 31, 2016 under the name of "Digimon Song Best of Koji Wada".
-The CD includes a total of eleven tracks by the late singer.
-Additionally, the cover features Angemon, Wada's favourite character from the "Digimon" franchise.
+A CD tribute for Kōji Wada was released in Japan on July 31, 2016, under the name of "Digimon Song Best of Koji Wada".
+The CD includes a total of eleven tracks by him.
+Additionally, the cover features Angemon, Wada's favourite Digimon character.
 Another compilation, "Koji Wada Digimon Memorial Best", was released on January 25, 2017.

-In Digimon Story: Cyber Sleuth - Hacker's Memory - released December 14, 2017 in Japan and January 19, 2018 worldwide - the new Digimon Hudiemon was made as a tribute to Wada, with it being a butterfly Digimon and its attack Infinity Dream referencing the song Butterfly.
-Hudie (Chinese for butterfly) is also the name of the hacker group featured in the game, which is also a tribute to Wada.
+The butterfly-like Digimon Hudiemon and the hacker group Hudie, who appear in the 2017 video game Digimon Story: Cyber Sleuth – Hacker's Memory, were created in tribute to Wada, with Hudie being Chinese for "butterfly".